Will Cummings

-William Frederick Cummings (born October 7, 1992) is an American professional basketball player for Galatasaray MCT Technic of the Basketbol Süper Ligi (BSL) and the Champions League (BCL).
+William Frederick Cummings (born October 7, 1992) is an American professional basketball player who last played for Galatasaray of the Basketbol Süper Ligi (BSL).
 He played college basketball for Temple.

 High school career

 Cummings, a point guard from Jacksonville, Florida, committed to play for Temple on September 4, 2010.
 He averaged 18.1 points, 8.1 assists, 4.0 steals per game as a senior at Providence School, in addition to carrying a 4.0 grade point average.
 The Jacksonville Times-Union named him the high school boys basketball player of the year.
 Cummings drew attention from Stanford, Miami (Fl.), and Boston College, but chose Temple because of their winning tradition.